What is a 'county'?

 The history of counties stretches back over 1,000 years.
 They were first called ‘shires’.
 Shires were administrative areas created across England by the Anglo-Saxons, a group of people who arrived during the 5th century CE.
 After the Norman invasion in 1066, the word ‘county’ was used instead (from the French word ‘conte’, meaning ‘land ruled by a count’).

-Sometimes, people still talk about ‘the shires’.
+Sometimes, people still talk about ‘the shires’ – and not just because they like The Hobbit!
 Usually they mean the counties with lots of farmland, especially in the Midlands (the centre of England) and south west.
 The word ‘shire’ also lives on in many county names, such as Lancashire, Lincolnshire and Hampshire.

 The Home counties